midgardproject/midcom-project-template/README.md

 ## Creating new MidCOM projects

 This project template is designed to be used together with the [Composer](http://getcomposer.org/) PHP dependency management tool.
-You can create new MidCOM projects with:
+You can create new MidCOM projects on your current machine with:

     $ php composer.phar create-project midgard/midcom-project-template myproject

 This will download the MidCOM project template and set it up together with the dependencies.
 This new project will be set up in the `myproject` directory.

+**Note**: Even though Midgard2 supports multiple relational databases, the current setup scripts are written for MySQL only.

 ## Creating development VMs with Vagrant